kredati/cin2999f19/reverse_timeline.md

 * Revise your submitted first article and resubmit.
 * At the same time, complete two additional dissertation chapters.
 At slowest, write one during the year; one during the summer.
 The faster you do this, the better.
 * By April at the latest, you should have revised your first chapter and completed a solid draft of your second.
-* Once you have completed a second chapter, start strategizing with your supervisor about preparing for the job market.
-This conversation should take place absolutely not later than June of your 4th year (or the academic year before you go on the job market).
+* Once you have completed this solid draft of a second chapter, start strategizing with your supervisor about preparing for the job market. _This conversation should take place absolutely not later than June of your 4th year (and any academic year before you go on the job market)._
 * In consultation with your supervisor, revise one of your first two chapters for publication and submit it.

 _By now_: